No Spend January

 - Medical Expenses

 - Movies / Movie Tickets

 One of the most important things we try to stick to is planning all our meals.
 Eating out is a large expense for many people, even though they have a home full of food that is not getting used.

 So that’s all there is to it.
-At the end of the month you should come out with a pile of money and a new outlook spending.
+At the end of the month, you should come out with a pile of money and a new outlook on spending.

 It’s all a lot easier than you might think.
 Give No Spend January a shot!

-Here’s a few more links to people who also do the no spend month or challenge as some call it with all sorts of variations.
+Here are a few more links to people who also do the no-spend month or challenge as some call it with all sorts of variations.